Bishops, deaconesses and exits on court agenda

 Deferred items

-One of the deferred items before the newly elected council stems from General Conference’s decision to extend annual conference voting rights to include both active and retired deaconesses and home missioners.
+One of the deferred items before the newly elected council stems from General Conference’s consideration of a constitutional amendment to extend annual conference voting rights to include both active and retired deaconesses and home missioners.
 Currently only active deaconesses and home missioners — United Methodist lay people called to ministries of love, justice and service — have such voting rights.

-After approving this change on May 2, General Conference voted the next day to ask how its decision lines up with Paragraph 32 in the Book of Discipline, the denomination’s law book.
+General Conference voted for the measure by 422 to 248, but it fell short of the minimum two-thirds vote required of constitutional amendments.
+General Conference voted the next day to ask for an interpretation of Paragraph 32 in the Book of Discipline, the denomination’s law book.
 Paragraph 32, which is part of the denomination’s constitution, only lists “active” deaconesses and home missioners among an annual conference’s members — that is, those with voting rights.

 Sheila Faye Binuya, a delegate, deaconess and chair of the Commission on Deaconess Service in the Philippines, brought the question to the floor.
 “This declaratory decision must clarify and reconcile the membership and rights of active and retired deaconesses in the annual conference,” she said.